saizo80/Checkbook/README.md

 The GUI version works on Windows, Mac, and Linux.
 So if you are using one of those, I recommend using that version, just for the sake of simplicity.
 The networking comes integrated, therefore I will include instructions to use that, and I will also provide instructions to disable it if you wish to **not** use it.

 Download the code file of whichever version you want, and place it wherever you want in your filesystem.
 I recommend **not** placing it anywhere that administrator priviledges are required.
 In the folder of the code, you will need to make 3 different files.
 I will cover the transactions file and the budgets file here, and the networking file will be covered later.

+### Requirements:
+Python version 3 is required to run this and there are two module requirements:

+- tkinter (for the GUI version)
+- paramiko (for the ssh and sftp networking)

 ### Transactions File:
 This is where the transactions will be stored, obviously.
 To start, you need to make a file called **transactions.txt**.
 On this first line of this file you will put your current balance as a floating point number.